yahoo/oss-guide/docs/publishing/publishing-template/README.md

 ## Usage

-_Describe what you expect people to do once they install this project._
+_Describe what you expect people to do once they install this project.
+Add code blocks if relevant._

 **Example**